,

 Journal Articles:

-• Andreychik, M. R. & Gill, M. J. (in press).
+• Andreychik, M. R. & Gill, M. J. (2012).
 Do negative implicit associations indicate negative attitudes?: Social explanations moderate whether ostensible “negative” associations are prejudice-based or empathy-based.
-Journal of Experimental Social Psychology.
+Journal of Experimental Social Psychology, 48, 1082-1093.

 • Andreychik, M. R., & Gill, M. J. (2009).
 Ingroup identity moderates the impact of social explanations on intergroup attitudes: External explanations are not inherently prosocial.
 Personality & Social Psychology Bulletin, 35, 1632-1645.